kyletaylored/datadog-maui/DATADOG_SETUP.md

 ## Quick Summary

-**SUCCESS!** Datadog is now fully initialized on Android with Session Replay!
+**SUCCESS!** Datadog is now fully initialized on Android with Session Replay AND APM Tracing!

 The Android app now has:
 - ✅ Core Datadog SDK initialized